commercetools/commercetools-subscriptions/docs/IntegrationGuide.md

 ```
 </details>

 It is up to the user to consume this message and send a reminder email to the customer.
+To consume messages, user has 2 options:

+- [Create a Subscription](https://docs.commercetools.com/api/projects/subscriptions#create-a-subscription) for messages of type [`OrderStateTransition`](https://docs.commercetools.com/api/message-types#orderstatetransitionmessage)
+- Query for the messages of type `OrderStateTransition` using [Messages endpoint](https://docs.commercetools.com/api/projects/messages)

 Be aware that `commercetools-subscriptions` do not send any reminders, it only set custom state of the order.

-After email has been sent, user has to [make a transition](https://docs.commercetools.com/api/projects/orders#transition-state) to the new order custom state `key="commercetools-subscriptions-reminderSent"`
+After user processes the message, user has to [make a transition](https://docs.commercetools.com/api/projects/orders#transition-state) to the new order custom state `key="commercetools-subscriptions-reminderSent"`

 ## Step 3: Generate a subscription order